auth0/docs/articles/policies/endpoints.md

   - support
 ---

-# Endpoints used by Auth0 public cloud service
+# Endpoints Used by Auth0 Public Cloud Service

 The following endpoints are used by Auth0 public cloud service: